-- Publications. - a) Publications in peer-reviewed journals (in either paper or electronic format) comprise the main evidence for the candidate's publication effort.
-Identification of peer-reviewed journals in the candidate's discipline can be found in Ulrich's Journal Directory: http://ulrichsweb.serialssolutions.com.ezproxy.lib.ucf.edu/ or in consultation with a UCF librarian.
-Both the quality of the individual article and the quality of the journal will be considered.
-Publications in non-peer-reviewed journals may be considered as evidence of the candidate's research impact in the discipline, but they are not counted as part of the candidate's base requirements for promotion and tenure. - b) Book chapters, monographs, anthologies, peer reviewed reports, and refereed conference proceedings are next in importance.
-New scholars should focus on journal articles, as original books require a large commitment that will take away from journal articles. - c) Book reviews, technical reports, and articles published in outlets that are not targeted to a scholarly audience will receive less weight as evidence of scholarship activities. - c) As evidence of the quality of the scholarship and irrespective of publication forum, the candidate may offer evidence as to the frequency to which the scholarship is cited and/or positively discussed by other scholars in the field. - 2.
-Preparation or acquisition of grants or contracts to conduct research.

-- a) Competitive research grants at the national, state, or local level will be considered evidence of research activity in promotion and tenure decisions. - b) Non-competitive research grants and contracts will receive less weight as evidence of research activity. - 3.
-Scholarship activity will also be demonstrated through presentations at national and regional meetings, invited lectures, and citation by others.
-These activities are important in demonstrating involvement and a level of recognition in the discipline but will receive less weight than the types of scholarship delineated in III(B)(1)(a) above.
+- 1. Publications. - a) The greatest weight in promotion and tenure decisions will be given to publications in academic law reviews or refereed journals (in either paper or electronic format) and original scholarly and/or academic books.
+Both the quality of the individual article and the quality of the journal or law review will be considered. - b) Book chapters, bar journal articles, scholarship monographs, anthologies, peer reviewed technical reports, refereed conference proceedings, book reviews, technical reports, and articles published in outlets that are not targeted to a scholarly audience will receive less weight as evidence of scholarship activities. - c) As evidence of the quality of the scholarship and irrespective of publication forum, the candidate may offer evidence as to the frequency to which the scholarship is cited and/or positively discussed by other scholars in the field. - 2.
+Scholarship activity may also be demonstrated through presentations at national and regional meetings, invited lectures, and citation by others.
+These activities are important in demonstrating involvement and a level of recognition in the discipline but will receive less weight than the types of scholarship delineated in III(B)(1)(a) above. - 3.
+Preparation or acquisition of grants or contracts to conduct research. - a) Although not required to achieve promotion and tenure, a competitive research grant at the national, state or local level will be considered as evidence of research activity in promotion and tenure decisions if it results in the publication of scholarship. - b) Non-competitive research grants and contracts will receive less weight as evidence of research activity. - 4.
+The types of publications (books, articles, peer reviewed journal, law review articles, et cetera) and the approximate weight of such scholarly activity is also delineated in the Department's Annual Evaluation Criteria under Scholarship-and these weights will be considered by reviewers in evaluating a candidate's scholarship for tenure and/or promotion.